 DC Oakes Brewhouse & Eatery, 3581 E. Harmony Road, #110

-DC Oakes Brewhouse & Eatery is the first southeast Fort Collins brewery and features three outdoor patios from which to choose.
-Enjoy beer brewed in house as well as suds from plenty of guest taps.
+DC Oakes Brewhouse & Eatery is the first southeast Fort Collins brewery with three outdoor patios from which to choose.
+Enjoy beer brewed in-house as well as suds from plenty of guest taps.
 Named after a historic Colorado logger and businessman, the eatery’s menu features updated American comfort classics.

 otto PINT Pizzeria, 1100 Oakridge Drive

 Set inside an old gas station, otto PINT serves up signature pizzas with inventive ingredients (the sauce options alone tell the story: honey Sriracha, chevre cream, basil pesto, and more).
 On warm days, the eatery’s walls open so the whole restaurant feels like a great patio.
 Plenty of picnic tables, cornhole, a grassy area where the kiddos can squeal and skip, these details and more add up to make otto PINT a great spot to grab a bite and relax in the sun.

 Where is your favorite patio in Fort Collins?